NathanGloyn/Simple.Data.AspNet.Identity.Sample/MVC5/Readme.md

 Install-Package Simple.Data.AspNet.Identity.MVC5.Sample

-Doing this will create the database for you as well as installing all the necessary dependencies
+Doing this will create the database as well as installing all the necessary dependencies

+The database comes pre-populated with 2 user - an admin and a user:

+ * Admin user - login as admin@test.com with password Testing1?
+ * User - login as bob@test.com with password Testing1?

 ###Licence
 This software is licensed under the MIT license which basically means you can do what you want